IABTechLab/uid2docs/api/v1/endpoints/get-token-refresh.md

 # GET /token/refresh
 Generate a new token for a user by specifying their refresh token issued by using the [GET /token/generate](./get-token-generate.md) endpoint.

+>NOTE: This endpoint can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

 The following integration workflows use this endpoint:
 * [Publisher - Standard](../guides/publisher-client-side.md)
 * [Publisher - Custom](../guides/custom-publisher-integration.md)